optimizely/agent/tests/acceptance/README.md

 ### API acceptance tests for Optimizely Agent

+Acceptance tests run against a real Optimizely project, using REST API calls.
+The project lives on app.optimzely.com and is maintained by the Full Stack team at Optimizely.

 First, do everything from the agent's root directory.

 Python version 3.7 or greater is required.